Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 [(Js) - Production Code: d3Stats.js]()

 This is inspired by the Udemy course on D3 and Firestore by Shaun Pelling.
 The processes and pattern are the same for all D3 graphing.
-I've added the flexibility of supplying parameters so I won't have to modify this file every time I want to change colour or size.
+I've added the flexibility of supplying parameters so I won't have to modify this file every time I want to change colour or size or tickCounter, and call it using a city as an index to the Cloud Firestore.

 The D3 3-step Process: